Coo-Trois-Ponts Hydroelectric Power Station: Design and operation

 Instead, in 2021, one of the upper reservoir's dykes have been raised by 2-meter, as first step of a major maintenance of the station.
 The lower reservoir will also be dredged to increase its capacity accordingly, resulting in an increased stored capacity by 7.5% (from an equivalent of 6,000 MWh up to 6,450 MWh).
 The 3 oldest turbines are to be replaced, slightly increasing the peak capacity from 1,080 MW up to 1,159 MW.

 The plant can go from a standstill to full operation in two and half minutes and switch to pumping mode in about seven minutes.
 It generates about 1 million MWh annually and consumes about 20 percent more in pumping mode.
-The plant usually pumps during periods of low demand, such as night time, when energy is cheap which makes it profitable.
+The plant usually pumps water during periods when electricity prices are low and releases it to generate electricity when prices are higher to make a net profit.
 Its ability to quickly adjust to power demand makes it a peaking power plant.